-IPFW's computing environment includes access to networked computers, and a variety of software, from word processing to discipline-specific applications.
+IPFW's computing environment includes access to networked computers and a variety of software, from word processing to discipline-specific applications.

-Student Accounts-(includes e-mail, myIPFW, student-access labs) - Accounts for student computing resources are created upon the student's admission to IPFW.
-The student must complete an activation process before using the account, including sending or receiving e-mail.
-Student e-mail accounts are accessible from any student-access lab, e-mail quick station, or the Web.
-Student accounts remain active as long as the student is enrolled.
+Student accounts (includes e-mail, my.ipfw, student-access labs).
+Accounts for student computing resources are created upon your admission to IPFW.
+You must complete an activation process before using the account including sending or receiving e-mail.
+Your e-mail accounts are accessible from any student-access lab or the Web.
+Student accounts remain active as long as you are enrolled.

-Web space-Each student and official student organization receives 10 MB of Web space to be used in conjunction with university responsibilities.
+Web space.
+Each student and official student organization receives 10 MB of Web space to be used in conjunction with university responsibilities.

-Computer Labs -All student-access computer labs and computer-equipped classrooms are capable of accessing many software applications, student e-mail, and the Internet.
-The student-access computer labs are in Kettler Hall 204A, 217; Neff Hall B71, B73 (a shared-use lab); Science Building G15; Helmke Library, and Walb Union 221.
-Besides these student-access labs, some colleges, schools, and departments provide their students with access to additional specialized labs.
+Computer labs.
+All student-access computer labs and computer-equipped classrooms are capable of accessing many software applications, student e-mail, and the Internet.
+The student-access computer labs are in Kettler Hall 204A and 217; Neff Hall B71 and B73 (a shared-use lab); Science Building G15; Helmke Library; and Walb Student Union 221.
+Besides these student-access labs, some schools and departments provide their students with access to additional specialized labs.
 The sponsoring departments define their availability and hours.

-Getting Help-For the most current campus computing information and software documentation, visit the IT Services Web site at www.its.ipfw.edu.
-Additionally, documentation is available in each student-access lab.
+Getting help.
+For the most current campus computing information and software documentation, visit IT Services' Web site at its.ipfw.edu.
 Student consultants are available in person or via phone to assist students during most open lab hours.
-Student consultants cannot do assignments for students but can answer general computing questions.
-In addition, IT Services provides consultants at the Help Desk in Kettler 206.
-Help Desk staff can answer questions about specific services and facilities available to students.
+Student consultants cannot do assignments for students, but they can answer general computing questions.
+In addition, IT Services provides consultants at the Help Desk in Kettler 206, 260-481-6030.
+Help Desk staff can answer questions about specific computer services and facilities available to students.

-9. Continuing Studies
+9. Continuing Studies, Division of